1–A QUICK START GUIDE TO READING TAROT

 That is enough to begin.

-THE PRACTICE: ONE CARD, ONE QUESTION
+THE PRACTICE: ONE CARD, ONE QUESTION, ONE TAKEAWAY

 The point is not to force anything.
-It is to set the conditions for insight and then let go enough for insight to arrive.
+It is to set the conditions for insight and then let go long enough for insight to arrive.

 STEP 1: SET YOUR INTENTION